anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 ### 5.3.4 Patch management
-Patch management is another key aspect of IT risk management lifecycle for security, compliance, uptime, feature enhancements and so on.
-Implement necessary patch management to ensure your environment is not susceptible to exploitation.
+Patch management is another key aspect of IT risk management lifecycle for security, compliance, uptime, feature enhancements, etc. Implement necessary patch management to ensure your environment is not susceptible to exploitation.